All Episodes

 Good luck with that.

-Just like good luck with the leading subpoenaed emails, acid washing your hard drive with bleach bit, and then busting up your devices into little bitsy pieces and taking out your SIM cards.
+Just like good luck with deleting subpoenaed emails, acid-washing your hard drive with bleach bit, and then busting up your devices into little bitsy pieces and taking out your SIM cards.

 Good luck with that.

-You know, with all the news here, and according to one congressional staffer, quote, of course they use the dossier.
+You know, with all the news here, and according to one congressional staffer, quote, of course they used the dossier.

 They paid for the dossier, and the people they paid gave the dossier to the press and the FBI before the election.

-Apparently, John Brennan, our CIA director, was also spreading it to Harry Reed.
+Apparently, John Brennan, our CIA director, was also spreading it to Harry Reid.

-So, you know, that right there is the campaign using the dossier.
+So, you know, that right there is the campaign using the dossier, their operation, their phony dossier full of Russian lies, bought and paid for by them.

 Everyone's trying to say, well, what if Trump knew about the Don Jr.?